maryam64266/Illustrative_Example/README.md

-# Tag Recommendation Using Hybrid Methods to Address Data Sparsity
+# A Survey and Illustrative Example of Hybrid Semantic and Contextual Models for Improving Diversity and Accuracy in Personalized Tag Recommendation

 Files:
 1) data_loading.ipynb: initial dataset loading from movielens